Newborn Hearing Screening: Referral to an Audiologist - English version - HE1924

 What happens if the audiologist says my baby has a hearing loss?

 If the test shows your baby has a hearing loss, the audiologist will talk with you about the help available to your family and whānau.
 Together, you can plan what you would like to do next.
 It is best to start planning as soon as possible to help your baby develop language learning and social skills.
 The Well Child Tamariki Ora My Health Book also has suggestions about how to interact with your baby.
 These activities will help your baby develop good listening and communication.
-We recommend that all families follow these suggestions while waiting for the appointment, and regardless of their child’s eventual hearing test result.
+We recommend that all families follow these suggestions while waiting for the appointment, and whether the hearing test shows signs of hearing loss or not.

 What help is available?